death and the finiteness of infinity

 It was two years ago when I first experienced the loss of a loved one.
 My grandmother passed away and was to be cremated.
 I visited her one last time to say goodbye as she now rested peacefully in a casket.
 I didn’t know why but I couldn’t stop crying as I bid her farewell.
 There was something more than sadness in those tears.

 Scenes of that day would continuously come back to me as I ponder upon my own death and that of people around me.
 Death feels a lot more realistic now.
 Since I was a kid death had always been like an unopened doorway, obscure and mythic.
 From time to time I would try to peek into it as I mulled over the strangeness of mortality and the abstract notion of a life coming to an end.
 It certainly didn’t quite have the level of realism in it as it has now.

 One does not have to be reminded the transience of human life on a cosmic scale to appreciate how short life is.
 The finiteness of life is something to feel melancholy about as much as to be thrilled for.

 The present and this whole notion of being can feel like infinity, ad interim, when one takes a step back and diverts all consciousness unto the unique conscious experience of being at this very moment, the act of which is often referred to as practicing mindfulness.
 It is the surrealistic feeling that at this fleeting moment in time your existence is itself infinite and without bound as much as it is the only thing that composes the subjective reality for it is the subjective reality per se.
-It feels as if you have existed indefinitely and always, and yet this whole existence of yours, no matter how infinite it may feel, is bounded and constrained into itself like a line of finite length on a two-dimensional surface containing infinitely many points.
+It feels as if you have existed indefinitely and always, and yet this whole existence of yours, no matter how infinite it may feel, is bounded and constrained into itself like the topological nature of a line of finite length containing infinitely many points.

 ● ● ●